madanyc/workfront-learn.en/help/workfront-home/approve-work-in-workfront-home.md

 ---
 title: How to Approve Work in [!UICONTROL Home]
-description: Learn how to find project, task, issue, and proof approval requests in the [!UICONTROL Work List], then approve or reject the work in [!DNL  ].
+description: Learn how to find project, task, issue, and proof approval requests in the [!UICONTROL Work List], then approve or reject the work in [!DNL  Workfront].
 feature: Work Management
 type: Tutorial
 role: User